Sims Teaches Foreign Relations Law in Russia

 Professor John Sims taught this summer at the 17th Annual St. Petersburg Summer Law Institute in Russia.

-It was the second time that Sims had taught in St. Petersburg since Pacific McGeorge became a program co-sponsor in 2005.
+It was the second time that Sims had taught in St. Petersburg since McGeorge became a program co-sponsor in 2005.
 Professors Linda Carter, Michael Malloy, Paul Paton, John Sprankling and Professor Emeritus Claude Rohwer have also served on the institute faculty.

 St. Petersburg State University, founded in 1724, is among Russia's most prestigious universities.
 The Law Department is one of its oldest colleges and numbers among its graduates many famous lawyers and political leaders including Dmitry Medvedev, the president of Russia, and Vladimir Putin, the current prime minister and former president.